kby-ai/Palmprint-Recognition-Docker/README.md

 - Step One

-  First, obtain the `machine code` for activation and request a license based on the `machine code`.
+  First, obtain the `machine code` to activate and request a license based on the `machine code`.
   ```python
   machineCode = getMachineCode()
   print("machineCode: ", machineCode.decode('utf-8'))